Guidance

 People have the right to be involved in discussions and make informed decisions about their care, as described in NICE's information on making decisions about your care.

-the evidence for the recommendation has not been reviewed and it is not certain from expert opinion whether it can cover more groups, or
+the evidence has not been reviewed, and it is not certain from expert opinion which groups the advice covers or

-the evidence has been reviewed, but the information available for some groups at the time of development was too limited to make specific recommendations, or
+the evidence has been reviewed, but the information available for some groups was too limited to make specific recommendations or

 only a very limited number of recommendations have been updated in direct response to new evidence or to reflect a change in practice.